hasura/graphql-engine/docs/graphql/manual/queries/custom-functions.rst

-  If the ``SETOF`` table doesn't already exist or your function needs to return a custom type i.e. row set, create and track an empty table with the required schema to support the function before executing the above steps
+  If the ``SETOF`` table doesn't already exist or your function needs to return a custom type i.e. row set, create and track an empty table with the required schema to support the function before executing the above steps.

 Querying custom functions using GraphQL queries
 -----------------------------------------------

-Let's see how we can query custom functions using a GraphQL query by using the below examples:
+Let's see how we can query custom functions using a GraphQL query as in the below examples:

 Example: Text-search functions
 ******************************